thackmann/MicroMetabolismDatabase/README.md

 # MicroMetabolism Database
 A database showing the incredible diversity of microbial metabolism.
-Visit <a href="https://timothy-hackmann.shinyapps.io/MicroMetabolismDatabase/">here</a> to see a working prototype.
+Go <a href="https://timothy-hackmann.shinyapps.io/MicroMetabolismDatabase/">here</a> to see a working prototype.

 ## License
 Copyright 2021 Timothy J. Hackmann